 - Add the milk mixture to the rice and stir well.

 - Set the pot to Sauté for 4 minutes.
 Stir constantly until the mixture begins to boil.
 Make sure to keep stirring or it can scorch the bottom of the pot.
-Let it boil for about 2 minutes while you’re constantly stirring.
+Let it boil for about 2 minutes while constantly stirring.

 - Turn off the pot and fold in the raisins.
 Enjoy!